Animation of employee working from home

 Findings from the Remote Employee Experience Index found that knowledge workers across the globe feel that remote working is better than working in the office.
 That said, 39% of remote workers also reported working more hours every day compared with 31% of office-based workers

-Matthew Ross, the co-founder and COO of mattress review site The Slumber Yard, says that he and his co-founder both come from the investment-banking world, where late nights were commonplace.
+Matthew Ross, the Co-Founder and COO of mattress review site The Slumber Yard, says that he and his Co-Founder both come from the investment-banking world, where late nights were commonplace.
 “However, for our company, we feared the late nights would burn out our employees and eventually make them resent us.”
-When one employee resigned because of what Ross suspected was burnout, he says, “We knew we had to make a change or else other people would likely start leaving as well.”
+When one employee resigned because of what Ross suspected was burnout, he said, “We knew we had to make a change or else other people would likely start leaving as well.”

 After an IT audit, he and his partner discovered that their employees were working well into the after-hours.
 In response, they made a new rule: No work emails between 7 p.m. and 5 a.m.

 He points out that although they appreciate the hard work, high turnover is costly for a business.
-“It takes time, money and resources to train up new employees,” Ross says.
-“When our employees go home at night, we want them to spend time with their families, partake in outside activities and just recharge their jets.”
+“It takes time, money, and resources to train up new employees,” Ross said.
+“When our employees go home at night, we want them to spend time with their families, partake in outside activities, and just recharge their jets.”

-He has since noticed that his employees seem more energised and upbeat in the mornings, leading him to believe that boosting employee morale increases productivity in the long run.
+He has since noticed that his employees seem more energized and upbeat in the mornings, leading him to believe that boosting employee morale increases productivity in the long run.

 Good employee morale can only reach a certain level without trust in leadership.
 After all, your team would be less likely to communicate or contribute if they don’t feel safe expressing themselves honestly at work.

-At the start of the coronavirus pandemic, Elzinga used #ceo to get in touch with campers, posting two-minute videos every working day with observations, what’s going on, how we’re doing, how we’re tracking against the plan.’
+At the start of the coronavirus pandemic, Elzinga used #ceo to get in touch with campers, posting two-minute videos every working day with “observations, what’s going on, how we’re doing, and how we’re tracking against the plan.”
 This reassurance was a simple but powerful way to stay connected during such a challenging time, and the initiative’s success has led to more transparency as the company continues to navigate virtual work.

 3. Go beyond “My door is always open”

-“The thing that works best in my experience is actually getting to the front lines and talking to employees,” says Marissa Letendre, an independent human resources consultant who has worked with Fortune 500 companies like Amazon.
-“Stay interviews are a great way to start,” she says, especially in companies that have already built trust with their employees.
+“The thing that works best in my experience is actually getting to the front lines and talking to employees,” said Marissa Letendre, an independent Human Resources Consultant who has worked with Fortune 500 companies like Amazon.
+“Stay interviews are a great way to start,” she said, especially in companies that have already built trust with their employees.

 A starting point for creating a culture of open communication with your employees could be as simple as creating open channels where every staff member can feel comfortable asking honest questions to leadership.